NU-CEM/Atomistic_Simulation/intro.md

 ## Course Description

-This course introduces the computational tools and concepts needed to model the structural, electronic, and dynamical properties of real materials.
-We use [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/) as our primary framework, which provides a clean Python interface to a wide range of electronic structure codes, force fields, and analysis tools.
+This course introduces the computational tools and concepts needed to model the structural, electronic, and dynamical properties of materials.
+We use [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/) as our primary software framework, which provides a clean Python interface to a wide range of electronic structure codes, force fields, and analysis tools.

 The course has a dual focus:
 - **Core simulation skills** that are transferable across all areas of materials research
-- **Application examples** drawn from quantum and molecular optics: single-photon emitters, optically active defects, photonic semiconductors, and 2D materials
+- **Application examples** drawn from quantum and molecular optics: single-photon emitters, optically active defects, photonic semiconductors, and 2D materials.

 ## Who is this course for?